-4. Application to a rectangular fault
+4 Application to a rectangular fault

-Dieterich (1994) discussed in detail the case of a finite circular dislocation with uniform stress-drop.
-In our simulations we have taken into consideration a vertical, rectangular strikeslip fault embedded in an infinite, homogeneous, isotropic, elastic medium.
-The values assumed for the fault parameters are again those reported in table I. Assuming a constant stressdrop $A\sigma$, the scalar seismic moment M_0 is proportional to the quantity $(WL)^{3/2}$, that can be considered a sort of equivalent source volume.
+Dieterich (1994) discussed in detail the case of a finite circular dislocation with uniform stress drop.
+In our simulations we have taken into consideration a vertical, rectangular strike-slip fault embedded in an infinite, homogeneous, isotropic, elastic medium.
+The values assumed for the fault parameters are again those reported in Table 1.
+Assuming a constant stress drop $\Delta \sigma$, the scalar seismic moment M_0 is proportional to the quantity $(WL)^{3/2}$, that can be considered a sort of equivalent source volume.
 Scaling W and L by a given factor, M_0 scales accordingly, and also the shape of the stress distribution in space scales by the same factor.
-Assuming that the background seismicity rate is given as the number of events per unit volume and time, and integrating over the space, we find that the number of events triggered by the earthquake is proportional to the source volume, i.e. to the seismic moment M_0 , or to $10^{3/2M}$, where M is the magnitude.
-This study analyzes only those aftershocks occurring on the fault plane neglecting off-fault seismicity and assuming that this is the plane of weakness optimally oriented with respect to the tectonic loading stress.
-The modeling of the space-time distribution of seismicity triggered by an earthquake is straightforward, introducing the expression for the Coulomb failure stress σ_c in eq.
-(3.1) for $\Delta \tau$ considering that on the fault plane $\sigma_c = \Delta \tau$.
+Assuming that the background seismicity rate is given as the number of events per unit volume and time, and integrating over the space, we find that the number of events triggered by the earthquake is proportional to the source volume, i.e. to the seismic moment M_0 , or to $10^{\frac{3}{2}M}$, where Mis the magnitude.
+In this study we analyze only those aftershocks occurring on the fault plane neglecting off-fault seismicity and assuming that this is the plane of weakness optimally oriented with respect to the tectonic loading stress.
+The modeling of the space-time distribution of seismicity triggered by an earthquake is straightforward, introducing the expression for the Coulomb failure stress σ_c in equation (6) for $\Delta \tau$ considering that on the fault plane $\sigma_c \equiv \Delta \tau$.
 In fact, on the fault plane, the normal stress changes in a homogeneous and isotropic medium are likely to vanish.

 In this case, the number of triggered events would be proportional to the fault area of the triggering event and then to $M_0^{2/3}$, or to 10^M .
 If this scaling is true, one earthquake of magnitude M would have a number of aftershocks ten times larger than one earthquake of one magnitude unit smaller.
-Assuming, then, that the b-value of the Gutenberg-Richter frequency-magnitude relation is equal to 1, it would follow that the earthquakes of magnitude M, all together, produce the same number of aftershocks as the earthquakes of one magnitude unit smaller.
-This hypothesis is supported by the statistical analysis of real observations (Utsu, 1969; Yamanaka and Shimazaki, 1990; Felzer et al., 2001; Helmstetter, 2003; Helmstetter et al., 2005) and will be used in the following.
+Assuming, then, that the b value of the Gutenberg-Richter frequency-magnitude relation is equal to 1, it would follow that the earthquakes of magnitude M, all together, produce the same number of aftershocks as the earthquakes of one magnitude unit smaller.
+This hypothesis is supported by the statistical analysis of real observations (Utsu, 1969; Yamanaka and Shimazaki, 1990; Felzer et al., 2001; Helmstetter, 2003; Helmstetter et al., 2005) and will be used in the following of the paper.

-A first group of simulations concerning the seismicity triggered by a fault as a whole have been performed to study the variation of the total number of triggered events (in space and time), N{tot} , versus the main free source parameters: the stress-drop $\Delta \sigma$, the linear dimensions L and W and the magnitude M.
+A first group of simulations concerning the seismicity triggered by a fault as a whole have been performed to study the variation of the total number of triggered events (in space and time), N{tot} , versus the main free source parameters: the stress drop $\Delta \sigma$, the linear dimensions L and W and the magnitude M.